fetchai/carpark_agent/README.md

 ### Booting up and updating the OS
 When you first boot your Raspberry Pi, you will be prompted to enter a password for the Raspberry PI and your wifi password so the Raspberry Pi has access to the internet.
 When it has finished you will be prompted to restart.
+Do this.

 I recommend having these instructions easily accessible on your Raspberry Pi so you can copy and paste lines into the terminal.
 You will also be restaring your Raspberry Pi a few times during this process.
-Open up the Raspberry Pi Browser and enter this into the address bar:
+When your Raspberry Pi has restarted, open up the Browser and enter this into the address bar:

     https://github.com/fetchai/carpark_agent